njhuffman/picocryption/docs/code_architecture.md

 ## Low Detail View

-Low detail view of the `Encryption Stream`
+Low detail view of the `Encryption Stream`.
+It is very similar to running the `Decryption Stream` in reverse.
+Data is first passed through `Primary Encryption` (ChaCha20, plus Serpent if paranoid).
+Then a mac is computed and saved to the header to check against when decrypting.
+Then Reed-Solomon bytes are added if requested.
+Then everything is passed through `Deniability Wrapper` (another ChaCha20) if requested.
+The output bytes are the full body, ready to be appended to the header bytes, which can now be computed.

 ```mermaid
 flowchart TB